 Municipal Energy Savings

 - Worcester is home to the largest municipal solar farm in New England, off Route 146 on the site of the former Greenwood Street landfill.
-Thousands of solar arrays -- equivalent to 19 football fields -- stretch out as far as the eye can see, capturing the sun's energy and turning it into savings for our residents.

 Visit the Worcester Energy website to learn more about energy saving initiatives in the City of Worcester.

 Worcester Energy Website